fundinawi/fundinawi.github.io/_posts/2022-02-15-LuveleRommelsbacherTestEN.md

 ## Conclusion and test result Luvele Pure Plus and Rommelsbacher JG 80 Yogurt Maker
 The Luvele Pure Plus yogurt maker is about twice as expensive as the Rommelsbacher yogurt maker with two jars.
 The device is not well thought out, as you cannot make yogurt from a full 2 liters of milk due to a jar that is too small.
 The power consumption is about 60% higher than the Rommelsbacher JG80.
 Due to the filling of water, one has an increased cleaning effort.
 Due to the much larger device, much more space is taken away in the kitchen.
 The only plus point is the faster heat-up, as well as the lower temperature fluctuation.
 However, it is very questionable whether this is advantageous for fermentation, since the bacteria grow happily in a wide temperature range.

+Verdict: The Rommelsbacher JG 80 wins this test hands down.
+It is comparatively inexpensive, comes with a lot of accessories and is also much more environmentally friendly than the Juvele Pure Plus yogurt maker.